Tropical Storm Idalia is forecast to become a major hurricane before it hits Florida

 Tropical Storm Idalia is now expected to grow into a "major hurricane" by the time it reaches Florida late Tuesday, and forecasters are warning residents to prepare for severe weather, including potentially deadly storm surge.

-The tropical storm system churning in the waters east of Cancún, Mexico, is expected to batter western Cuba late Monday, according to the National Hurricane Center.
+The tropical storm system churning in the waters off the western tip of Cuba is expected to batter parts of that country late Monday and early Tuesday, according to the National Hurricane Center.

 "The risk continues to increase for life-threatening storm surge and dangerous hurricane-force winds along portions of the west coast of Florida and the Florida Panhandle beginning as early as late Tuesday," the National Weather Service said in a tweet.